CowTheGreat/React-Markerless-Ar/README.md

 # React-Markerless-Ar

-AR Trainer AR Viewer is a React-based library for rendering 3D models in a markerless augmented reality environment.
+React-Markerless-Ar is a React-based library for rendering 3D models in a markerless augmented reality environment.
 It provides two main components: `ModelViewer` and `AnimationViewer`, which allow you to display static and animated 3D models, respectively.

 This library was created by **CowTheGreat** and is now open source, allowing the community to contribute and improve it.